 You know the way hair goes after you've done a little light exercise?
 A little ruffled and a little sticky but in a totally good way.
 Well, invest in a texture spray and you needn't wear the Lycra just to achieve it.

-A shaggy fringe over the eyes is one of our favourite looks.
-Celebrity hairdresser George Northwood calls it the "gringe" and recommends getting it to soften the face and hide imperfections around the eyes.
+A shaggy fringe over the eyes is one of our favorite looks.
+Celebrity hairdresser George Northwood recommends getting it to soften the face.

 Perhaps one of the more modern and exciting fringe styles is this curly lob-and-fringe combo.
 Proof that you don't have to do have straight bangs to look incredible.

-Natural afro-textured hair totally suits a fringe—we love Lesley's piecey bangs that frame her face so beautifully.
+Natural hair totally suits a fringe—we love these piecey bangs that frame her face so beautifully.

 When Karlie Kloss first wore this side-swept fringe, it looked totally fresh thanks to the chic lob she had cut in at the same time.
 Speaking about the side-swept fringe, hairstylist Luke Hersheson says that this is the easiest of all: "It's the perfect first step if you're unsure about making the chop," he notes.

-A real statement, the blunt fringe is one of our favourite looks.
+A real statement, the blunt fringe is one of our favorite looks.